alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - Sessions
 - Total users

 GA4 does not provide a built-in "average sessions per user" metric.
-However, you can calculate it by dividing:
+However, you can calculate it with:

 Sessions ÷ Total users